fibasile/fabricademy-machinable-rules/gitbook/etextiles1.md

 ### Have you?

-* Built one or more soft sensors, using different materials and techniques (hard/hard hard/soft soft/soft)
+* Build at least one digital and one analogue soft sensors, using different materials and techniques.
-* Documented the sensor project and include a step by step making of as well as the readings you get using the AnalogRead of arduino
+* Document the sensor project as well as the readings got using the AnalogRead of Arduino
-* Learn how to use the attiny and build a small circuit
-* Intergate the attiny and the soft sensor into a swatch, textile using hard soft connections solutions
+* Integrate the two soft sensors into one or two textile swatches using hard soft connections
-* Document your circuit on your webpage
+* Document the circuit and it's schematic
-* Upload your code on your webside
+* Document your swatches
+* Upload a small video of the swatches functioning
+* Integrate the swatch into a project (extra credit)

 ## FAQ

 None yet